fsaavedra0003/Agentic-AI-Trading-Bot-with-LLM-reasoning-sentiment-analysis/README.md

 A **production-style, agentic AI trading bot** that combines **LLM reasoning, sentiment analysis, market indicators, and broker APIs** to make and (optionally) execute trading decisions.

-This repository is designed as a **portfolio / research project** demonstrating full-stack AI/ML engineering:
+This repository is designed as a **portfolio / research project** demonstrating full-stack AI/ML engineering also cab be applied by anyone:

 - Data ingestion (News, Reddit, Twitter/X, PDFs).
 - LLM reasoning & tool orchestration